bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_shortest_path/README.md

 ## Procedure

-1. Perform a BFS from the _ending vert_ (host).
+1. Perform a BFS/BFT? from the _ending vert_ (host).
 This will set up all the `parent` pointers across the graph.

 2. Output the route by following the parent pointers from the _starting_ vert